adr1enbe4udou1n/blog/content/posts/12-build-your-own-kubernetes-cluster-part-3/index.md

 {{</ highlight >}}

-Finally, apply the following Terraform code in order to issue the new wildcard certificate for your domain.
+Then we need to create a default `Certificate` k8s resource associated to a valid `ClusterIssuer` resource that will manage its generation.
+Apply the following Terraform code for issuing the new wildcard certificate for your domain.

 {{< highlight file="certificates.tf" >}}